Viking Armor: Myths, Mail, and the Quest for Protection

 While we now know that Hollywood's portrayal of Viking armor is often inaccurate, there's no denying the enduring fascination with these warriors and their protective gear.
 The image of the fierce Viking, shield raised, charging into battle continues to capture the imagination.
 But by moving beyond the myths and digging into the historical reality, we gain a deeper appreciation for the ingenuity, practicality, and resourcefulness that defined the Viking Age.

-Did Vikings Wear Helmets With Horns?
+What Did Vikings Wear And How?

-Did Vikings Wear Helmets With Horns? | Innovate Stamford Now
+What Did Vikings Wear And How? | Innovate Stamford Now

 what type of armor did vikings wear